Active Stereo in the Wild through Virtual Pattern Projection: Experimental Results

 \subsection{Ablation Study}

 We start by studying the impact of VPP under different settings in Tab. \ref{tab:ablation_adaptive}.
-These experiments are carried out on Midd-A at full resolution, involving PSMNet \cite{chang2018psmnet}, RAFT-Stereo \cite{lipson2021raft}, and rSGM \cite{spangenberg2014large}.
+These experiments are carried out on Midd-A at full resolution, involving PSMNet \citep{chang2018psmnet}, RAFT-Stereo \citep{lipson2021raft}, and rSGM \citep{spangenberg2014large}.
 The first row (A) reports the error rates achieved by the original networks/algorithm without applying any virtual pattern projection.
-In (B), we enable VPP by setting the hyper-parameters according to our previous studies in \cite{Bartolomei_2023_ICCV} -- \ie, a $3\times3$ patch-based random pattern (vi) with alpha-blending $\alpha=0.4$ and ``FGD" occlusion setting -- appreciating the notable decrease in error rates.
-Starting from these settings, we evaluated different patches with a grid search, studying the impact given by using (C) distance-based patches or (D) adaptive patches, observing that only the latter yields a further improvement, optimal with a $7 \times 7$ patch.
+In (B), we enable VPP by setting the hyper-parameters according to our previous ablation studies \citep{Bartolomei_2023_ICCV} -- \ie, a $3\times3$ patch-based random pattern {referred to as} (vi) with alpha-blending $\alpha=0.4$ and ``FGD" occlusion setting -- appreciating the notable decrease in error rates. {The patch-based random pattern (vi) remains the best trade-off between speed and pattern distinctiveness since the probability of overlapping random patterns is low, given the realistic assumption of sparse depth hints.} Starting from these settings, we evaluated different patches with a grid search, studying the impact given by using (C) distance-based patches or (D) adaptive patches, observing that only the latter yields a further improvement, optimal with a $7 \times 7$ patch.
 Finally, we combine the two in (E), finding that the best choice is (D) alone.
 Therefore, as hyper-parameters for the remaining experiments, we will assume those found in \cite{Bartolomei_2023_ICCV} using $7 \times 7$ adaptive patches (D).